allthingstalk/raspberrypi-python-client/README.md

-gif_python
+raspberrypi-python-client
 ==========

 libraries that provide access to the ATT IOT platform, for the Python language (geared for RPI development).

-Check the wiki pages for [how-to's & API documentation](https://github.com/allthingstalk/gif_python/wiki).
+Check the wiki pages for [how-to's & API documentation](https://github.com/allthingstalk/raspberrypi-python-client/wiki).

 <!--